Pandemic's Emotional Hammer Hits Hard

 Nearly a quarter of people in the United States are experiencing symptoms of depression, according to a study published Wednesday.
 That's nearly three times the number before the COVID-19 pandemic began.

-And those with a lower income, smaller savings and people severely impacted by the pandemic — either through a job loss, for example, or by the death of a loved one — are more likely to be bearing the burden of these symptoms.
+And those with a lower income, smaller savings and people severely affected by the pandemic — either through a job loss, for example, or by the death of a loved one — are more likely to be bearing the burden of these symptoms.

-When a population experiences something traumatic, like a pandemic, or a natural disaster, researchers usually expect a rise in mental illnesses in the weeks and months following the event.
+When a population experiences something traumatic, such as a pandemic or a natural disaster, researchers usually expect a rise in mental illnesses in the weeks and months following the event.

 But the mental health toll of the coronavirus pandemic seems to be far greater than previous mass traumas, says Catherine Ettman, a doctoral student in public health at Brown University and an author of the study, which was published in the current issue of the American Medical Association journal JAMA Network Open.

-"I think it reflects both the widespread nature of this particular trauma, as well as the fact that there are multiple traumas," says Dr. Sandro Galea, an epidemiologist and dean of the school of public health at Boston University.
-Galea co-authored the new study with Ettman.
+"I think it reflects both the widespread nature of this particular trauma as well as the fact that there are multiple traumas," says Dr. Sandro Galea, an epidemiologist and dean of the School of Public Health at Boston University.
+Galea coauthored the new study with Ettman.

-Traumas linked to pandemic have included ongoing anxiety and fear of catching the disease, and grief over the illness or loss of loved ones, as well as the economic fallout.
+Traumas linked to pandemic have included ongoing anxiety and fear of catching the disease, and grief over the illness or loss of loved ones as well as the economic fallout.

-"It's not one of these 'we-get-hit-and-it's-over' kind of things.
+"It's not one of these 'we get hit and it's over' kind of things.
 That is, psychologically speaking, the easiest thing to recover from," says George Everly, a psychologist at Johns Hopkins University, who wasn't involved in the research.
 Once a discrete disaster is over, he says, people often are able to start rebuilding their lives and regain a sense of normalcy.

 But with COVID-19 cases still climbing across the U.S., and the course of the pandemic still uncertain, Americans are constantly stressed, not knowing what lies ahead, he says.
 And that makes it more difficult for people to recover emotionally.